21 Easy Tips For The Newlywed Husband To Strengthen Marriage

 A man’s libido can be affected by stress, medical conditions, lower testosterone e.t.c.
 Seek help, talk to someone, see a doctor.

 When your efforts seem unappreciated and unnoticed, don’t throw in the towel.
-Remember the example of Christ who He never gave up on us, His bride.
+Have those hard conversations.
+Get into counseling.

 11. Fight for your relationship